ravish-oo/opoch-toe-arc-agi-aq/docs/human_pair_programmer_docs/reviewer_instructions.md

   =======

-now pls understand ur role. u r the reviewer+tester. u dont write code in core logic. u may write tests though..
+now pls understand ur role. u r the reviewer+tester. u dont write code in core logic. u may write tests though.. u need to understand the Work order and see that it aligns with ur understanding of @docs/anchors and is in line with @docs/IMPLEMENTATION_PLAN.md
-    here is the work order we need to implement. pls refer to @docs/repo_structure.md to understand repo strucuture here is the work order:
+    here is the work order:
     ---
     [Pasted text #1 +378 lines]